| |

 levels of subsidy similar to that asked for by

-the mining industry in the 1980s; the answer from
+the mining industry in the 1980s.
+With the UK's

-the state is ultimately likely to be the same.
+from the state is ultimately likely to be the

 supported by policies and subsidies that were